mosra/m.css/doc/pelican/theme.rst

 `(Social) meta tags for articles`_
 ----------------------------------

-Like with pages, you can use :rst:`:description:` field to populate :html:`<meta name="description">`, which can be then shown in search engine results.
-Other than that, the field doesn't appear anywhere in the rendered article. `Open Graph`_ and `Twitter Card`_ :html:`<meta>` tags are also supported in a similar way:
+Every article has :html:`<link rel="canonical">` pointing to its URL to avoid duplicates in search engines when using GET parameters.
+In addition to the global meta tags described in `(Social) meta tags`_ above, you can use the :rst:`:description:` field to populate :html:`<meta name="description">`.
+Other than that, the field doesn't appear anywhere in the rendered article.
+If such field is not set, the description :html:`<meta>` tag is not rendered at all.
+Again, it's recommended to add it to :py:`FORMATTED_FIELDS`.

+The global `Open Graph`_ and `Twitter Card`_ :html:`<meta>` tags are specialized for articles like this:

 -   Article title is mapped to ``og:title`` / ``twitter:title``
 -   Article URL is mapped to ``og:url``